 - Improves conditions without the side-effects of over-the-counter medication, like drowsiness or stimulation.

 It’s always best to consult with your healthcare provider about the best course of action and if a neti pot is a good choice for you.
-And it’s also important to be sure you use it properly.
+It’s also important to be sure you use it properly.

 How to use a neti pot

-Neti pots push a flow of a saline solution through your nasal passages, clearing out built-up mucus and allergens trapped inside your nasal passage.
-Why saline instead of just water?
-It helps prevent irritation of your nasal passage.
+Your neti pot will push a flow of a saline solution through your nasal passages, clearing out built-up mucus and allergens trapped inside your nasal passage.
+Saline helps prevent irritation of your nasal passage.

 For your standard teapot-shaped neti pot, the tool works pretty simply: